 Map of hidden gems in Dubai and the United Arab Emirates

-The UAE is not famous for having an efficient public transportation system precisely and, unless you have a car, it won’t be possible for you to reach most places, or you will take more than half a day to reach it.
-If you don’t have your own vehicle, there are many rentals, budget companies, the ones I used being Hertz and Budget Rental.
+Keep in mind that the UAE is not famous for having an efficient public transportation system precisely and, unless you have a car, it won’t be possible for you to reach most places, or you will take more than half a day to reach it.

 Dubai off the beaten path: My top 10 places